Follow

 Gaining Competitive Advantage Leverage insights to build a website that outshines your competition.

-As you can see, competitor website analysis isn’t just about knowing what others are doing—it’s about learning from them to build a more successful website for your own business.
-It’s a tool that can help you stay ahead of the curve, improve your online presence, and ultimately, increase your revenue.
+Competitor website analysis is not just about knowing what others are doing — it’s about learning from others to create a successful website for your own business.
+It is a tool that can enable you to keep a step ahead of the competition, strengthen your online exposure and in the end, raise your turnover.

-So, now that we’ve got the why covered, in the next section, I’ll walk you through the step-by-step process for doing a thorough competitor website analysis.
-Stick with me, and I’ll help you break down the process, so you can start seeing results in no time.
+So, what I covered was the why Now, in the next section, I’ll walk you through the process step-by-step of how to do a comprehensive competitor website analysis.
+Come with me, and I will help you fall apart the entire process so you can start seeing results quickly.

 Step 1: Identify Your Competitors

-When I first started looking into competitor website analysis, one of the most overwhelming tasks was figuring out exactly who my competitors were.
-It wasn’t as simple as just typing a product name into Google and seeing who pops up.
-You need to dig deeper—get into the nitty-gritty of your market, understand who’s really in competition with you, and identify their strengths and weaknesses.
+Competitor Website Analysis: who are your competitors?
+When I first started doing an analysis of competitor websites, one of the most overwhelming components was identifying your competitors.
+It wasn’t as easy as typing a product name into Google and seeing who comes up.
+A reliable business doesn’t thrive every day, you need to get under the skin of your market.
+Who are your real competitors, what are their strengths and weaknesses.

-The first thing you need to do is separate direct and indirect competitors.
-Direct competitors are those businesses that offer the same products or services as you do.
-If you’re selling eco-friendly yoga mats, your direct competitors are other stores selling the same type of product.
+You need to segregate direct and indirect competitors.
+Direct competitors are those that sell similar products or services as you.
+For example, let’s say you sell eco-friendly yoga mats.
+Your direct competitors are not other yoga mat stores but other stores that sell the same kind of yoga mats you sell.

-There are a few ways to find your competitors:
+Here are a few ways to look up your competitors:

-2. Social Media Platforms: Platforms like Instagram, Facebook, and Twitter can show you which brands are popular among your audience.
-It’s a good way to uncover businesses you might not have noticed through a simple Google search.
+2. Social Media Platforms: Instagram, Facebook, and Twitter will let you see what brands are and are not popular to your audience.
+It’s a nice way to discover businesses you may not have found with a quick Google search.

-4. Keyword Research Tools: Tools like SEMrush, Ahrefs, or Ubersuggest can show you the sites that are ranking for the same or similar keywords you’re targeting.
-This helps you find businesses that are ranking high in your industry.
+4. Keyword Research Tools: Tools such as SEMrush, Ahrefs, or Ubersuggest can reveal the sites that are ranking in your same or similar targeted keywords.
+This enables you to discover companies with high rankings in your area.

-One thing that stood out to me early on in my competitor analysis journey was how much website design and user experience (UX) can impact a business.
-Think of it this way: if you walk into a store and the shelves are messy, the lights are dim, and the signs are confusing, you’re probably going to turn around and leave.
-That’s exactly how visitors feel when they land on a poorly designed website.
+One of the first things that amazed me during the weeks I spent on competitor analysis was how much website design and user experience (UX) really affects a business.
+Consider this: when you walk into a store and the shelves are messy, the lights are dim, and the signs are confusing, you’re likely going to turn around and leave.
+That’s just how visitors feel when they show up on a poorly built website.

-Take a moment to go through each competitor’s website as if you were a first-time visitor.
+Make sure to follow through each competitor’s website as if you are a new visitor.
 Is it easy to find what you’re looking for?
-Can you easily navigate between pages?
-Are the key products or services front and center, or do you have to search for them?
+Do you find it easy to navigate from page to page?
+Are the main products or services prominent or do you have to dig to find them?

-During my analysis, I realized that while some competitors had beautiful, stylish websites, they were hard to navigate.
-They buried important information, and I had to click through several pages to find something as simple as shipping information or a product description.
-This gave me a huge opportunity to focus on improving the user experience on my website.
-A good rule of thumb is that visitors should find exactly what they need within three clicks or less.
+As I did my analysis I noticed that some of the competitors had beautiful, but stylish websites that were difficult to navigate.
+They hid critical information, and I had to click through multiple pages just to retrieve something basic like shipping information or a product description.
+That was an awesome opportunity for me to work on my website user experience.
+A rough guideline for this is that the visitors should be able to find exactly what they need in three clicks or lesser.

 Mobile-Friendliness

-I can’t tell you how many websites I’ve abandoned because the mobile experience was terrible.
-One of my competitors’ websites had such small text on mobile that I couldn’t even read the product descriptions.
+I can’t tell you how many websites I’ve ditched because the mobile experience was awful.
+One of my competitors’ websites had text so tiny on mobile I couldn’t even read the product descriptions.
 Don’t let that be you.
-Ensure your website is mobile-responsive and delivers a seamless experience across all devices.
+Make sure that your website is mobile responsive and offers a consistent experience across devices.

 Speed and Performance

-One time, I found that a direct competitor’s website was consistently slow.
-This was frustrating for customers, especially those trying to make quick purchases.
-I used this insight to optimize my own site, and it paid off—my bounce rate dropped significantly, and conversion rates increased.
+I once discovered that a competitor’s website was always slow.
+This frustrated customers, especially people making hurried purchases.
+I applied this knowledge to my own site, and it worked wonders — bounce rate decreased massively, and conversions skyrocketed.

-Step 3: Examine Their Content and SEO Strategy
+Step 3: Investigate Their Content and SEO Strategy

-Once you’ve analyzed the design and user experience, it’s time to turn your attention to content and SEO strategy.
+After you have evaluated the design and user experience, it’s time to focus on content and the SEO strategy.
 Content is king, right?
-It’s what drives people to your site, and it’s what keeps them engaged.
-Your competitors are likely putting a lot of thought into their content, so let’s see what they’re doing.
+It’s what brings people to your site and what keeps them engaged.
+Your competition is probably thinking hard about this, so let’s take a look at what they are doing.

-I noticed that one of my competitors was publishing long-form content that answered common questions their target audience had.
-They were attracting a lot of traffic, and people were engaging with their content, which made me think, “Hmm, I should do this too.”
-It was clear that quality content wasn’t just important for SEO—it was also a key factor in building trust and loyalty with customers.
+One of my competitors published long-form content, answering common questions its target audience had.
+They were actually getting a lot of traffic and people were engaging with their content and I thought, “Hmm, I should do this also.”
+It became apparent that quality content wasn’t just SEO friendly—it was also a primary way to establish trust and loyalty with customers.

 On-Page SEO

-Take a look at their on-page SEO.
-Are they using keyword-rich headings, descriptive meta tags, and engaging internal links?
-Tools like Ahrefs or SEMrush can help you analyze their backlinks, which will give you insight into their off-page SEO as well.
+Check their on-page SEO.
+Are they following best practices such as keyword-rich headings, descriptive meta tags, and engaging internal links?
+You can use tools like Ahrefs or SEMrush to check their backlinks for insight into their own off-page SEO as well.

-During my analysis, I found that my competitor’s on-page SEO was really strong—every product page had a great description with clear keywords, and they were ranking for search terms I hadn’t even thought about.
-This gave me ideas on how to improve my own content strategy.
-I realized I could optimize my own blog posts and product pages by focusing on specific long-tail keywords that were driving traffic to my competitors’ sites.
+When I looked at my competitor’s data, I saw that their on-page SEO was really solid — each product page had a nice description that included clear keywords, and they were ranking for potential search terms I hadn’t even considered.
+This was eye-opening and gave me ideas on how I could improve my own content strategy.
+As a result, if you tell me how to optimize my own blog posts and product pages by searching for long-tail search terms that were appearing to other competing websites.

 Here’s a quick summary of the key areas to analyze in your competitors’ websites: